top of page

 In the Bible, we are told that Simon Peter is the brother of fellow disciple, Andrew (John 1:40-42).
 The Chosen follows the Bible and depicts Simon and Andrew as brothers.

-Did Simon Peter and Matthew get along?
+Did Simon Peter and Matthew get along in the Bible?

 In the Bible, we are not told whether Peter and Matthew got along.
 We are told that the disciples fought and argued with one another from time to time (e.g. Mark 9:33-34).